 - 15 grams fiber

-- If you count net carbs and subtract fiber, you're looking at 25.8 grams of carbohydrates per cup of black beans.
+- Counting net carbs and subtracting fiber, you're looking at 25.8 grams of carbohydrates per cup of black beans.

-That's a lot of carbs!
-But is it really?
+That's a Lot of Carbs!
+But is it?

-Are you going to eat a whole cup of black beans in one sitting?
+Will you eat a whole cup of black beans in one sitting?
 Probably not.
-It's more likely that you'll include them in a recipe like this black bean chili and eat a much smaller portion than a cup.
+You'll likely include them in a recipe like this black bean chili and eat a much smaller portion than a cup.

-If you're following a therapeutic ketogenic diet to manage chronic illness like cancer, it's definitely too many carbs.
-But if you're watching your carbohydrate intake to maintain health or lose weight, black beans can definitely be included in a well-balanced low-carb diet.
+If you're following a therapeutic ketogenic diet to manage chronic illnesses like cancer, it's too many carbs.
+But if you're watching your carbohydrate intake to maintain health or lose weight, black beans can be included in a well-balanced, low-carb diet.
 If you can tolerate them, go for it!

 Keto Corn Bread

-Julia over at The Roasted Root has a pretty awesome faux cornbread recipe using almond flour.
-If you're into cornbread with your chili, it's totally worth checking out.
-The recipe is gluten-free but calls for coconut sugar and ghee, of course, you can easily substitute these out for coconut oil and your favorite sweetener.
+Julia over at The Roasted Root has a fantastic faux cornbread recipe using almond flour.
+If you're into cornbread with your chili, it's worth checking out.
+The gluten-free recipe calls for coconut sugar and ghee; you can easily substitute these for coconut oil and your favorite sweetener.

-Sounds like a great meal to me!
-Top your chili with some diced yellow or green onions, cheese or sour cream (if you can tolerate dairy), or hot sauce.
-Pair it with an awesome keto corn bread and dig in.
-On a cold fall or winter day, this would be the a wonderfully warm and comforting lunch.
+That sounds like a great meal to me!
+Top your chili with diced yellow or green onions, cheese or sour cream (if you can tolerate dairy), or hot sauce.
+Pair it with excellent keto cornbread and dig in.
+This would be a wonderfully warm and comforting lunch on a cold fall or winter day.

-I'd love to know what you think of both the black bean chili and the paleo cornbread if you decide to whip these up on a blustery fall afternoon.
+I'd love to hear your thoughts on whether you decide to whip up the black bean chili and paleo cornbread on a blustery fall afternoon.
 Let me know in the comments how things turn out!

 Low-Carb Black Bean Chili